nembrinj/protofablab/2025/projects/Group103/README.md

 *Iteration 3*:

 - **Considered Implementation:** To increase the size of the connectors, the thickness of the balls outside wall needed to be increased.
 For not disturbing the weight distribution too much, we wanted to place the coin battery at the center of the ball.
-Here, we also made a separate test print, solely printing the coin battery holder, to determine a good fit beforehand.
+- **Special Considerations:** Here, we also made a separate test print, solely printing the coin battery holder, to determine a good fit beforehand.
 - **What Worked:** Making the wall thicker added a little improvement.
 The ball's halves held better together.
 The coin battery holder came out neat, and we even added a little hexagonal pattern to it.
 - **What Didn't Work:** Still, the connectors are suboptimal, because they can still break, especially when disassembling the ball into its halves.
 The coin battery fits well inside, but there isn't much room for the LED to fit inside the ball.
 - **Next Improvements:**